 Let's say, for instance, that you've owned your home for only a few years, and still have a huge mortgage on it—approximately $420,000.
 It's appreciated in value just a little, so that you're selling it for $450,000.
 But the buyer may be negotiating hard, expecting you to pay for various closing costs and repairs, perhaps a new roof and foundation.
 The total costs could end up at around, say, $45,000, for a home where the profit will be only $30,000!

 Will you be expected to come up with the extra in time for the closing?

-A seller has to take into account more than just paying off the mortgage when deciding on a sales price.
+A seller has to take into account more than just paying off the mortgage when preparing to sell.
 One of the largest expenses besides your mortgage will be the commission you owe to your real estate agent (if you are working with one), and to the buyer’s real estate agent (if he or she is working with one).
-As the seller you are most likely responsible for paying both sides.
-These commissions are usually a percentage of the sales price.
+As the seller, you are most likely responsible for paying both sides.
+These commissions are usually a percentage of the sales price, likely 5% to 6%.

-Based on your question, it sounds like this is unfortunately the route you are headed down, and you will have to bring a check to closing.
+If you end up owing the buyer, you will have to bring a check to closing.
 You will need to have that money liquid and in hand prior to closing.
-You should talk with your agent or the title company as soon as possible to get an estimated settlement sheet and see exactly what amount you will have to bring to closing.
+Talk with your agent or the title company as soon as possible to get an estimated settlement sheet and see exactly what amount you will have to bring to closing.

 Note for readers who may be starting to plan to sell: It’s prudent for a seller who doesn’t have a great deal of equity in the house to run through the numbers with a real estate agent prior to putting the house on the market.

 Having to bring a check to closing as a seller is not a pleasant experience, and is not how most people envision the ultimate sale of a property.
 Sometimes this cannot be avoided depending on the seller’s level of need to sell, but an agent should be able to work with a seller to minimize the amount the seller will owe.